Module #1

 Surfaces that have been contaminated with blood or body fluids should be thoroughly cleaned with a disinfectant, according to your organization’s policies.

-Standard Precaution #1 │ Proper Handwashing Procedures
+Standard Precaution #1 – Proper Handwashing

 • Remove watch or push it up your arm.
 Note: You should not wear rings or bracelets during work.